Kader Attia’s first UK survey exhibition traces several strands of the artist’s work from the past two decades.

 A key group of works in The Museum of Emotion engage with the idea of repair as both a physical and symbolic act.
 These include objects ‘repaired’ by the artist using techniques and materials employed in certain non-Western cultures, as well as videos and large-scale installations that explore the way in which repair relates to psychological as well as physical injury, and to collective as well as individual trauma.

 In The Museum of Emotion, Attia transforms detailed research into compelling works of art, and at the same time probes the ways in which the museum itself might be transformed into a forum for emotional response, capable of eliciting, exploring and even harnessing strongly held feelings of anger, sorrow, joy and grief.

-Each ticket allows entry to this exhibition and diane arbus: in the beginning, also showing in Hayward Gallery.
+Each ticket allows entry to this exhibition and diane arbus: in the beginning.